 Participants who are not pursuing the Certificate have the option of taking elective courses independently.

-The certificate program consists of the Opioid Dependence Treatment Core Course (ODT) and three or four elective courses (listed below):
+The certificate program consists of the Opioid Dependence Treatment Core Course (ODT) and two or three elective courses (listed below):